-Integrated live support applications typically open a window or pop-up that connects you to a support agent for assistance using chat functionality.
-In some cases, when you initiate live chat, you will interact with a chatbot before being directed to a human.
+Integrated live support applications typically open a window or pop-up that connects you to a support agent for assistance using the chat functionality.
+In some cases, when you initiate a live chat, you will interact with a chatbot before being directed to a human.
 Support bots may be used to gather information about your problem or question before directing you to the right agent.
 Or they may be used to log requests outside of support hours for companies that do not offer 24/7 live support.

 Live support options such as live chat are incredibly convenient tools for receiving information and support.
 Whether you’re adopting new software or have new members on your team, live support can provide an easy, accessible means of support as they’re learning how to use and navigate the system.

-For instance, instead of you or one of your systems experts spending valuable time walking a team member through the process for setting up a new project, you can direct them to the system’s help resources and tell them to contact support with any issues.
+For instance, instead of you or one of your systems experts spending valuable time walking a team member through the process of setting up a new project, you can direct them to the system’s help resources and tell them to contact support with any issues.

 Live support also eliminates the use of annoying and time-consuming forms.
 When people don’t have to complete lengthy forms or craft detailed emails, they are more likely to ask questions.

 Have you ever struggled with a tool or feature that seemed to be much more difficult than it should be?
-For example, maybe you had a project report that took 30 minutes to run when you felt like it should only take a minute or two.
+For example, maybe you had a project report that took 30 minutes to run when you felt it should only take a minute or two.
 If your only support option required paperwork and wait times, you may have chosen just to live with the inefficiency.
-But if there had been a knowledgeable and available support agent instantly available, chances are much higher that you would have logged a complaint and asked how to resolve the problem.
+But if there had been a knowledgeable support agent instantly available, chances are much higher that you would have lodged a complaint and asked how to resolve the problem.

 Project management software users can also benefit from live chat support in the following ways: